gabrieltodino/NLW_05/README.md

 ## Building in production

-If you wanted to run this site in production, you should install modules then build the site with `npm run build` and run it with `npm start`:
+If you wanted to run this site in production, you should install modules then start the fake server with `npm run server` after build the site with `npm run build` and run it with `npm start`:

     npm install
     npm run server